-All aircraft entering U.S. domestic airspace from points outside must provide for identification prior to entry or exit in out out of an Air Defense Identification Zone (ADIZ).
-ADIZs have been established to assist in early identification of aircraft in the vicinity of international U.S. airspace boundaries.
+All aircraft entering U.S. domestic airspace from points outside must provide identification prior to entry.
+Air Defense Identification Zones (ADIZ) have been established to assist in the identification of aircraft in the vicinity of international U.S. airspace boundaries.
 Prior to crossing an ADIZ, all aircraft must file, activate, and close a Defense VFR (DVFR) flight plan.
 There is no ADIZ between the U.S. and Canada.

 STEP 1.
 Plan a VFR flight with a destination within the U.S. that crosses the ADIZ.

 STEP 2.
 Select flight rule DVFR on the Flight form.

 STEP 4.
 Verify the information in the Filing Form.